simonmika/simonmika.com/content/about.md

 ---
 date: 2016-08-18T20:00:09+02:00
-draft: true
 menu:
   main:
     weight: 100
 title: About
 ---
 I am Simon Mika, and I create things.
-Proffesionally I create software products.
-Either hands on or by creating the organisation that builds the products.
+Professionally I create software products.
+Either hands on or by creating the organization that builds the products.

+I live in Uppsala, Sweden with my wife Sannah and my four kids in a house that we have been renovating since 2009.

+I mainly write about building software and building companies.

+You can find out more about me on my page on [LinkedIn](https://se.linkedin.com/in/simonmika) and on [GitHub](https://github.com/simonmika).